NamDan3/DanyB/README.md

 The objective of this project is to design and build a functional prototype of a syringe pump, a medical device used to deliver precise amounts of fluids, such as medications or nutrients, into a patient's body.
-This project aims to provide students with hands-on experience in engineering, electronics, programming, and medical device desig
+This project aims to provide students with hands-on experience in engineering, electronics, programming, and medical device design.

 ## Flow Chart
 ![Flow Chart](Flowchart.jpg)